Universal Limits on Quantum Correlations: III. THE UNIVERSAL –INEQUALITY

 \end{itemize}

-The duality between (\ref{eq:floors}) and (\ref{eq:ceilings}) reflects the opposing curvature of their level surfaces within the positive cone.
-Entanglement-type measures vanish in the interior and increase toward the boundary; information-type measures peak in the interior and decline toward the boundary.
-Both are governed by the same geometric parameter $\chi$.
+These two behaviors reflect opposite curvatures of their level sets within the positive cone.
+Entanglement-type measures vanish in the interior and increase toward the boundary, whereas information-type measures peak in the interior and decline.
+Both are governed by the same geometric parameter~$\chi$.